The Online Slang Dictionary

 None.
 How about some random words?

-Definitions include: to die or be seriously injured.
+Definitions include: to be in serious trouble.

-Definitions include: to sell drugs.
+Definitions include: to be in charge.

-Definitions include: no chance.
+Definitions include: 'yn here

 How common is this slang?